doberman/dbrmn-scss-boilerplate/README.md

 ## Usage

-When creating a new SCSS file, please use scss/template.scss as a base.
+When creating a new SCSS module, use scss/__template.scss as a base.

-In your new SCSS file, simply find and replace the string "template" with the name of the new file.
+In your new SCSS file, simply find and replace the string "template" with the name of the new module.

 Then:

 - Include the media query related mixins (e.g. `template-medium`) in scss/media-queries/media-queries.scss.
 - Import your SCSS file in scss/style.scss.

+## Contributing

+Everyone is more than welcome to contribute!
+More info is available in CONTRIBUTING.md (or under Pull requests).

 ## License